Does my plan cover COVID-19 screening and testing?

-What if I continue seeing my mental health care provider?
+How can I continue seeing my mental health care provider?

-If you are currently seeing a mental health care provider, you can continue to see that provider virtually, such as over the phone or by video.
+If you are currently seeing a mental healthcare provider, you can continue to see that provider virtually, such as over the phone or by video.
 Your standard coverage and out-of-pocket costs apply.

 Questions about medical or prescription coverage?

 Call the number on your member ID card.